Skip to Content

 10. Identify practitioner purpose and alternate responses by completing an AAC transcript project.

-13. Observe and evaluate AAC/AAPT/AASC practices.
+13. Observe and evaluate AAC practices.

 16. Appraise steps of crisis and disaster response counseling with animal partner.